abemscac/pies-doc/docs/react/reactivity.md

 If you don't know what call stack is, don't panic just yet!

 Call stack is a part of the [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) in JavaScript.
-To be honest, it's not really necessary to know it due to the fact that most of the update requests are triggered by user-initiated events (for example, clicking a button or submitting a form), which for most the time will be the first function call in the call stack.
+To be honest, it's not really necessary to know it due to the fact that most of the update requests are triggered by user-initiated events (for example, clicking a button or submitting a form), which will be the first function call in the call stack most the time.
 That means the call stack will usually be empty when the execution of the event handler is done.

-That being said, if you still want to know what call stack or event loop is, we recommend you watch this awesome talk by **Philip Roberts**. [*What the heck is the event loop anyway?*](https://youtu.be/8aGhZQkoFbQ)
+It may sound scary, but it's actually not something ver y difficult to understand.
+If you still want to know what call stack or event loop is, we recommend you watch this awesome talk by Philip Roberts. [*What the heck is the event loop anyway?*](https://youtu.be/8aGhZQkoFbQ)

-If you have no idea what we're talking about, don't worry!
-Just skip this blue box and keep reading!
+If you have no idea what we're talking about at all, it's okay.
+Just ignore it and keep reading, you'll be fine!

 :::

 Update requests will be processed when the call stack is empty.
-In other words, in most cases, states will be updated when the execution of the event handler (function) that sends the update requests is done.
-Consider the following example:
+In other words, states will be updated when the event handler that sends the update requests is done executed, assuming the event handler is the first function call in the call stack.
+For example:

 ```tsx showLineNumbers
 import { useState } from 'react'